Fedde, Harrison lift Nats over Jays in Springer's debut | Taiwan News | 2021/04/29

 TRAINER’S ROOM

-Blue Jays: Hyun Jin Ryu (right glute strain) went on the 10-day IL but manager Charlie Montoyo is hopeful the left-hander will miss only one start.
+Blue Jays: Hyun Jin Ryu (right glute strain) went on the 10-day IL but Montoyo is hopeful the left-hander will miss only one start.

 UP NEXT